 - Mix to combine.
 Cook for two minutes and cover with a lid until apples are done.

-- Remove the lid to the oatmeal and mix in the three tablespoons of syrup and walnuts.
+- Remove the lid to the oatmeal and mix in the three tablespoons of syrup and pecans.

 - Carefully portion the oatmeal into the apples.
 Top with coconut and a drizzle of maple syrup.